 DOI:

-Universal Health Coverage (UHC) is a cornerstone global health target, reaffirmed by the World Health Organization (WHO) and United Nations' pledge to achieve it by 2030.
-Despite Indonesia's sustained national initiatives, structural barriers persist, including membership gaps, subnational disparities, and elevated out-of-pocket expenditures.
-This qualitative descriptive study investigates the SUCSES Innovation (Supporting Universal Health Coverage So Express and Sustainable)—a decentralized, village-level model designed to accelerate UHC progress.
-Conducted at the BPJS Kesehatan Bukittinggi Branch from January 2023 to December 2024, the research engaged purposively selected key informants: branch managers, local government officials, village leaders, and program implementers.
-Data collection encompassed in-depth interviews, reviews of policy/administrative documents, and membership record analyses.
-Thematic analysis identified governance mechanisms, implementation strategies, and outcome pathways, yielding four interconnected themes: (1) institutionalizing UHC targets via integration into village certification frameworks; (2) bolstering subnational governance and accountability; (3) enabling community micro-targeting through data-driven outreach; and (4) achieving quantifiable gains in coverage and financial performance.
-SUCSES implementation yielded ~135,000 new registrations, elevated coverage from 87% to 97%, generated IDR 68 billion in additional revenue, and transformed Agam Regency from zero to 50 certified UHC villages.
-These results position SUCSES as a scalable, context-adapted governance innovation for decentralized health systems.
-Recommendations urge wider institutional adoption and alignment of UHC indicators with local development plans to advance Indonesia's 2030 universal coverage ambition.
+Universal Health Coverage (UHC) is a cornerstone global health target, reaffirmed by the World Health Organization (WHO) and the United Nations’ commitment to achieve it by 2030.
+Despite Indonesia’s sustained national initiatives, structural barriers persist, including membership gaps, subnational disparities, and high out-of-pocket expenditures.
+This qualitative descriptive study investigates the SUCSES Innovation (Supporting Universal Health Coverage So Express and Sustainable), a decentralized, village-level model designed to accelerate UHC progress.
+Conducted at the BPJS Kesehatan Bukittinggi Branch from January 2023 to December 2024, the research engaged purposively selected informants: branch managers, local government officials, village leaders, and program implementers.
+Data collection included in-depth interviews, document reviews, and membership record analysis.
+Thematic analysis identified governance mechanisms, implementation strategies, and outcome pathways, yielding four themes: (1) institutionalizing UHC targets through village certification frameworks; (2) strengthening subnational governance and accountability; (3) enabling community micro-targeting via data-driven outreach; and (4) achieving gains in coverage and financial performance.
+SUCSES generated ~135,000 new registrations, increased coverage from 87% to 97%, and produced IDR 68 billion in additional revenue.

 References